FHA Loans With Collection Accounts And Charge Offs

-- With FHA loans, collection accounts do not have to be paid to obtain a FHA loan.
+- With FHA loans, collection accounts do not have to be paid to obtain an FHA loan

-- Medical collections due not count and you can have medical collection accounts and FHA will disregard them.
+- Medical collections do not count and you can have medical collection accounts and FHA will disregard them

 Never Pay Off An Old Collection Account With Balance